-- 4.1 The Brent Reservoir / Welsh Harp Management Plan is primarily a land-use document to guide land managers and others in the maintenance, management and legislative issues affecting the land management of the Brent Reservoir and associated land.
-The Brent Reservoir / Welsh Harp Management Plan also has a forward planning role, particularly in identifying the needs of land management over timeframes into the future. - 4.2 The actions in the accompanying Action Plan (Appendix A) are achievable over varying time-frames, though many are not affordable within existing budgets in the short term.
+4.1 The Brent Reservoir / Welsh Harp Management Plan is primarily a land-use document to guide land managers and others in the maintenance, management and legislative issues affecting the land management of the Brent Reservoir and associated land.
+The Brent Reservoir / Welsh Harp

+Management Plan also has a forward planning role, particularly in identifying the needs of land management over timeframes into the future.

+- 4.2 The actions in the accompanying Action Plan (Appendix A) are achievable over varying time-frames, though many are not affordable within existing budgets in the short term.
+The actions will be closely monitored, prioritised and re-profiled to ensure there are existing resources available to mitigate against any possible overspends.
 More details of works are included in Appendix A. Where those works are not currently achievable, the Action Plan highlights key issues.
 Works are only undertaken when approved by the service responsible for delivering the works within existing approved budgets. - 4.3 As is being reported to the Committee, the main land-holding organisations at the Welsh Harp and some other organisations are currently working on a 'vision' exercise, which will include a review of possible sources of funding and income for those works currently not affordable